Metric Analysis¶

 Manage Queries¶

-You can manage the metrics analysis page through the following operations.
+You can manage the Metric Analysis page through the following operations.

 Units¶

-You can configure units for query data to be displayed.
+You can configure units to display query data.

 For specific configuration operations, refer to Units.

-Legends are auxiliary elements of the chart used to distinguish data through different colors, points, and shapes.
-You can hide the legend or adjust its position to the bottom or right by clicking the legend button in the upper-right corner of the explorer.
+The Legend is an auxiliary element of the chart, used to distinguish data through different colors, points, and shapes.
+You can hide the legend or adjust its position to the bottom or right by clicking the legend button in the upper right corner of the explorer.

 Colors¶

-To better differentiate trends of different metrics using colors, you can click the color settings button in the upper-right corner of the explorer to customize and modify the legend colors.
+To better distinguish data trends of different metrics through colors, you can click the color settings button in the upper right corner of the explorer to customize the legend colors.

 Export¶

-After completing metrics analysis and obtaining query results, you can click the export button to perform the following actions:
+After completing metric analysis and obtaining query results, you can click the export button to perform the following operations:

 - Export as CSV file